 She laid down on the broad, wooden planks and stared up at the floating lights.
 They were the reason everyone came.
-At least at first that was the case.
+At least, at first that was the case.
 No one knew what they were or where they came from.
 They just showed up over the water one night.
-They came from across the ocean and never went as far as the shore making the pier the only area people could see them up close.
+They came from across the ocean and never went as far as the shore, making the pier the only area people could see them up close.

 Beth watched the lights as they floated sporadically through the air.
 One hovered over her and she reached out to touch it, but it simply floated out of reach.
 It was impossible to catch one.
 Any time they got close, they would float away.
-Scientists speculate they are made of light without anything holding them together.
+Scientists speculate they are made purely of light, without anything holding them together.
 It was just a theory of course, but it was accepted after someone attempted to capture one in a lead-lined steel box and it passed through as if the box were immaterial.
 Beth wasn’t sure if there was a reason they floated across the ocean every night.
 She didn’t really care.
 She liked them.

 “You alright over there?” a voice called out.